Eddy Kenzo: Career

-Kenzo began making music using his stage name, Eddy Kenzo, in 2008.
-That year, he released his first song titled "Yannimba" with Mikie Wine.
+He began making music using his stage name, Eddy Kenzo, in 2008.
+That year, he released his first song, "Yannimba", with Mikie Wine.
 In 2010, he released another single, "Stamina".
 The song was used as a theme song by politicians during the 2011 Ugandan general election.
-At the Pearl of Africa Music Awards in 2011, Kenzo was given the Best New Artist award.
+At the Pearl of Africa Music Awards in 2011, Kenzo received the Best New Artist award.
 Kenzo also established his Big Talent Entertainment record label in 2011.
 He continues to serve as a member of that venture.

 Kenzo continued releasing music in 2012.
 In 2013, he held his first concert at the Kyadondo Rugby Club that year in support of the track, "Kamunguluze".
 Kenzo's first major international breakthrough came with 2014's "Sitya Loss" and the accompanying album of the same name.
 A YouTube video featuring a group of Ugandan children known as the Ghetto Kids dancing to the song went viral after it was shared on social media by record executive Sean Combs in September 2014.
-As of March 2022 the video has accumulated nearly 42 million views on YouTube.
+As of March 2022, the video has accumulated nearly 42 million views on YouTube.
 Kenzo also started a petition to earn the children an appearance on The Ellen DeGeneres Show.
 After the release of "Sitya Loss" and the album of the same name, Kenzo went on a brief United States tour with dancehall musician, DeMarco.

 In January 2015, Kenzo performed at the opening ceremonies of that year's Africa Cup of Nations in Equatorial Guinea alongside Akon.
 He also performed at the tournament final.
 Around that time, he produced a remix to his 2014 single, "Jambole", with a guest appearance from Nigerian singer, Kcee.
-In June 2015, Kenzo was honored with the BET Award for "Viewer's Choice Best New International Artist".
-He was the first East African artist to win a BET Award of any kind.
+In June 2015, Kenzo was honored with the BET Award for Viewer's Choice Best New International Artist.
+He was the first East African artist to win a BET Award.
 In July 2015, he performed at the KigaliUp Music Festival in Rwanda's capital.
 In October of that year, he released a remixed version of his song, "Mbilo Mbilo", featuring Nigerian singer, Niniola.
-The original version of that song later appeared on the soundtrack for the 2016 film, Queen of Katwe.
+The original version of that song later appeared on the soundtrack for the 2016 film Queen of Katwe.

-In December 2015, Kenzo released the lead single, "Soraye", off of his second album, Zero to Hero.
+In December 2015, Kenzo released the lead single, "Soraye", from his second album, Zero to Hero.
 In March 2016, he went on a tour Africa, with stops in Kenya, Ivory Coast, Mali, and others.
 Later that month, he released Zero to Hero.
 Throughout the remainder of 2016, Kenzo earned a writing credit on Jidenna's "Little Bit More", was featured on the Mi Casa single "Movie Star", and won an All Africa Music Award for his "Mbilo Mbilo" remix.
 He also went on another US tour late in the year.
 In May 2017, Kenzo was named the ambassador of the Kenyan Tourism Board and was appointed to a similar role in Uganda the following year.